Wolf's Lair: Assassination attempt

 However, on the day of the planned assassination, the location of the meeting was unexpectedly changed to a light brick hut due to Hitler's complaints about the immense heat within the bunkers that day.
 This change in venue, along with other factors, such as Hitler unexpectedly calling the meeting earlier than anticipated, would contribute to the eventual failure of the plot.
-Despite this change in plans, Stauffenberg went ahead with carrying out the plot.
+Despite this change in plans, Graf von Stauffenberg went ahead with carrying out the plot.
 He carried the briefcase containing the bomb into the conference hut, making a request to be placed close to Hitler on grounds that he had trouble hearing due to his injuries sustained while fighting in North Africa, which would ensure that the bomb would be close enough to Hitler to be effective.